 - 1. In the left pane under Routing, click on "Entity Links".
 In the Entity Links page click on "New" (not shown). - 2.
 Continuing in the Entity Links page, provision the following: - Name Enter a descriptive name for this link to Communication Manager (e.g. ACM60). - SIP Entity 1 Select the SIP Entity administered in Section 4.6.1 for Session Manager.
-SIP Entity 1 must always be an Session Manager instance (e.g. SM60). - SIP Entity 1 Port Enter "5060" - SIP Entity 2 Select the SIP Entity administered in Section 4.6.2 for Communication Manager (e.g. ACM60). - SIP Entity 2 Port Enter "5060". - Trusted Check the checkbox. - Protocol Select "TCP". - 3.
+SIP Entity 1 must always be an Session Manager instance. - SIP Entity 1 Port Enter "5060" - SIP Entity 2 -Select the SIP Entity administered in Section 4.6.2 for Communication Manager. - SIP Entity 2 Port Enter "5060". - Trusted Check the checkbox. - Protocol Select "TCP". - 3.
 Click on "Commit".

-Figure 17: Entity Links Page - Entity Link to Avaya Aura® Communication Manager - TCP/5060
+Figure 14: Entity Links Page - Entity Link to Avaya Aura® Communication Manager - TCP/5060

 4.7.2.
-Avaya Aura® Communication Manager Entity Link for SIP Phones.
+Avaya Aura® Communication Manager Entity Link for SIP Phones

 To configure this entity link, repeat the Steps in Section 4.7.1.
-The SIP Entity 2 field is populated with the SIP Entity configured in Section 4.6.3 for Communication Manager and SIP phones (e.g. ACM60_5080)..
+The SIP Entity 2 field is populated with the SIP Entity configured in Section 4.6.3 for Communication Manager SIP Entity (e.g.

+ACM60\5080).
 Note that the Port fields are populated with 5080.
 See the figure below for the values used in the reference configuration.

-Figure 18: Entity Links Page -Avaya Aura® Communication Manager Entity Link for SIP Phones - TCP/5080
+Figure 15: Entity Links Page -Avaya Aura® Communication Manager Entity Link for SIP Phones - TCP/5080

 4.7.3.
-Entity Link to AT&T IP Flexible Reach Service via Acme Packet SBC
+Entity Link to AT&T IP Toll Free Service via Acme Packet SBC